-SPD Group was contacted by an E-commerce and Financial Service company that offered products and services that can be paid for using Mobile Money or a bank card (e.g., Visa and MasterCard) to make their platform a safer online transaction place for their customers.
-Along with the increase in the number of customers who faced issues with their money suddenly disappearing or being transferred to another unknown account, our client thought of implementing a modern fraud prevention method for his platform.
-Therefore, he contacted us and decided to rely on what Machine Learning can do here.
+The SPD Group was contacted by an E-commerce and financial service company that offered products and services that can be paid for using mobile money or a bank card (e.g., Visa and MasterCard) to make their platform a safer place for online transactions for their customers.
+Along with the increase in the number of customers who faced issues with their money suddenly disappearing or being transferred to another unknown account, our client thought of implementing a modern fraud prevention method for their platform.
+Therefore, they contacted us and decided to depend on what Machine Learning can do here.

 To dive into the challenges and obstacles of this project, we got a quote from a Machine Learning Engineer from our development team: